joaomrei/GettingAndCleaningData/README.md

 # (2) Extracts only the measurements on the mean and standard deviation for each measurement.

-Subsets merget dataset to choose variables names  with "mean and "std" but not "meanF"
+Subsets merged dataset to choose variables names  with "mean and "std" but not "meanF"

 traintest2 = traintest[, c(grep("mean[^F]|std", colnames(traintest)))]